Basic care

 Floppy-eared dogs, often referred to as dogs with droopy ears, are more susceptible to ear injuries compared to dogs with erect ears.
 The pinna, or ear flap, of these dogs tends to have a generous blood supply, making even small wounds potentially prone to profuse bleeding.

 Ear flap injuries in dogs most frequently result from trauma.
 Such injuries may occur when dogs scratch their ears or shake their heads vigorously.
 External factors, like becoming entangled in branches or bushes, can also lead to injuries.
 In addition, certain dogs may develop warts or polyps on their ear pinna.
 Scratching these growths can cause bleeding.
+It is also worth noting that excessive ear scratching might indicate underlying issues like ear infections or allergies.

 While it is always advisable to seek veterinary attention for ear injuries, you can provide initial first aid at home before consulting a veterinarian.
 For prompt care of your dog's ear injury, follow these steps: